mumuhamm/WZConfigPlotting/README.md

 # WZConfigPlotting
 Plotting code for WZ analysis, based on JSON config files

-#I order to have CMS-style formatting:
+# In order to have CMS-style formatting:

 ```bash
 cd ~